 - Seated yoga.

-After training, Nurse Ambassadors offer these integrative therapies at the chair or bedside of cancer patients.
+After training, you'll offer these integrative therapies at the chair or bedside of cancer patients.

 - Helps patients manage their symptoms and wellness.